Working outside Great Britain

 • details of any current and past fitness to practise matters

-This means that the CCPS may include information which is not in the public domain.
+The CCPS may include information which isn’t in the public domain.

-If you do not have any current or past fitness to practise issues, we will create and send your CCPS directly to the organisation that requires it, usually by email.
+If you don’t have any current or past fitness to practise issues, we’ll send your CCPS directly to the organisation that needs it.

-Once we receive your correctly completed form, it will take 28 days for us to prepare your CCPS.
-We will notify you by myGPhC notification that we have sent your CCPS.
+Once we receive your completed form, it’ll take 28 days for us to prepare your CCPS.

 The CCPS is usually valid for six months from the date of issue.

 We may also receive requests for information directly from registration bodies.
-We will deal with these requests in accordance with the law, in particular the Pharmacy Order 2010 and the rules made under the Order, the Data Protection Act 2018 and the common law duty of confidentiality.
+We’ll deal with these requests in accordance with the law, including the Pharmacy Order 2010 and the rules made under the Order, the Data Protection Act 2018 and the common law duty of confidentiality.

 Fitness to practise

-If you have previously been the subject of a fitness to practise allegation, we will include a summary of the case and the outcome of the investigation or hearing in your CCPS.
+If you’ve previously had a fitness to practise determination, we’ll include a summary of the case and the outcome of the investigation or hearing in your CCPS.

-If you are subject to an ongoing GPhC investigation, or have had an allegation referred to our Fitness to Practise Committee, we will include a summary of the outstanding matters in your CCPS.
+If you’re subject to an ongoing GPhC investigation or have had an allegation referred to our Fitness to Practise Committee, we’ll include a summary of the outstanding matters in your CCPS.

-We will send you details of any fitness to practise information that we intend to include in your CCPS, and ask you for your consent to disclose it.
-Please check this information carefully to make sure that it relates to you and is accurate.
+We’ll send you details of any fitness to practise information that’ll be included in your CCPS and ask for your consent to disclose it.
+Please check this information carefully to make sure it relates to you and is accurate.

-We will not forward the completed CCPS to the organisation that requested it until you have confirmed in writing, within 21 days, that you want to proceed.
+We won’t forward the completed CCPS to the organisation that requested it until you have confirmed in writing, within 28 days, that you want to proceed.

-The administration fee, which covers the preparation of the CCPS, is non-refundable even if you tell us that you do not want the CCPS to be sent.
+The administration fee which covers the preparation of the CCPS is non-refundable, even if you tell us that you don’t want it to be sent.

 Your GPhC registration

-If you want to stay registered with us while you are working abroad, you must complete revalidation, make your fitness to practise declarations and pay your renewal fee as normal.
-Make sure you check your email, and log in to myGPhC to check your notifications.
+If you want to stay registered with us while you’re working abroad, you’ll need to complete your revalidation, make your fitness to practise declarations and pay your renewal fee as normal.

-If you don’t want to stay registered with us, please complete a voluntary removal form via your myGPhC account, to leave the register.
-Applying for voluntary removal is free, allows you to decide when your register entry is removed, and makes it easier and cheaper to re-join the register if you want to (if you re-join within 12 months, the fee you will pay is less than if you let your registration expire).
+If you don’t want to stay registered with us, you can complete the voluntary removal form to leave the register.
+Applying for voluntary removal is free, allows you to decide when your entry is removed, and makes it easier and cheaper to re-join the register if you want to.
+If you re-join within 12 months, the fee you’ll pay is less than if you let your registration expire.